 The Duke Lemur Center is located on 80 acres in Duke Forest approximately two miles from Duke University’s main West Campus, the academic and residential heart of Duke.

 Because all of our research is non-invasive, the DLC is open to the public!
 More than 32,000 people visit every year to learn about lemurs, science, and conservation.
 Please note, though, that all visitors need to make a reservation to see our lemurs.
-We offer ten public and speciality tours catering to all ages, budgets, and levels of interest in addition to a robust research program for students and scientists at Duke and around the world.
+We offer both a general and premium tour catering to all ages, budgets, and levels of interest in addition to a robust research program for students and scientists at Duke and around the world.
 If you’re a researcher interested in learning more about our lemurs, please visit our “For Researchers” homepage.

 The DLC’s lemurs are housed in a variety of ways depending on the species, the weather, and the specific animals and family groups in question.
 To learn more about lemur housing as well as our public tour path, please read on.
 Thanks so much for your interest!